XYCynthiaT/TidyUCIHAR/CodeBook.md

 ## 1 Variables

--'activity': lists 6 activity names
+- 'activity': lists 6 activity names

--'set': indicates which dataset was partitioned into.
+- 'set': indicates which dataset was partitioned into.
 It can be either training set or test set.
 Here, 70% of the volunteers was selected for generating the training data and 30% the test data

--'subject': lists the subject id of 30 volunteers.
+- 'subject': lists the subject id of 30 volunteers.
 Its range is from 1 to 30

--The rest 561 varibles indicated 561 features that obtained by calculating variables from the time and frequency domain.
+- The rest 561 varibles indicated 561 features that obtained by calculating variables from the time and frequency domain.
 See 'features_info.txt' for more details.